23Priy/Project--Power-BI/README.md

 - Step 1 : Load data into Power BI Desktop, dataset is a .xlsx file.
 - Step 2 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
 - Step 3 : Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".
-- Step 4 : It was observed that in none of the columns errors & empty values were present except column named "Arrival Delay".
+- Step 4 : It was observed that in none of the columns errors & empty values were present.
 - Step 5 : In the report view, under the view tab, theme was selected.
 - Step 6 : Visual filters (Slicers) were added as needed on every Page.
 - Step 7 : 5 Pages made are :- Executive view, Customer analysis, Shipping Analysis, Order Sumamary And Sales forecast.